pathogenwatch-oss/amr-search/README.md

 ### Extending AMRsearch

-To use your own AMR libraries, the simplest way is to modify the files in the [resources folder](/resources).
+To use your own AMR libraries, the simplest way is to modify the files in the [libraries](folder).

-Each species has a set of plain text CSV files that define the resistance genes and SNPs.
-Current species can be extended by modifying the files, while new species can be added by creating a new directory corresponding to the species code.
+Each species has a plain text TOML file that defines the resistance genes and SNPs.
+Current species can be extended by modifying the files, while new species can be added by creating a new TOML file.

 Then run one of the build processes described  the [In depth](#in-depth) section to generate the required inputs & BLAST databases for AMRsearch.
 Alternatively, you can run the database builder directly (